wang-angela/decor-gator/Sprint3.md

 ## Backend Shortcomings
 1. Cannot send emails that aren't manually approved by Amazon Web Service.
 2. Have not gotten AWS to host images through buckets yet.
+3. Needs to be able to send JWT token to frontend.

 ## Updated API Documentation